 As a reminder, use your best judgment when engaging with alumni.
 Review our Non-Discrimination and Sexual Harassment Guidelines for policies on how to interact with alumni while developing a mentoring relationship.
 If an interaction is inappropriate or unprofessional, please notify us.
 We expect appropriate and professional engagement at all times.

 - Be currently enrolled in an undergraduate degree program at USC.

 - Have completed one full semester of classes at USC, with the exception of first-semester transfer students.

 - Enrolled in undergraduate classes for both fall and spring semesters (December graduates are ineligible).

 Students are selected through an application process.
 Selected mentees will be notified via email in early to late September.
+Spots are limited and if not matched, you are encouraged to utilize the Trojan Network to build connections and network with fellow Trojans!
 There is no minimum GPA requirement.

 Students are expected to remain accountable in addition to demonstrating strong written and verbal communication skills.
 Students must be able to commit to the program for the full academic year.
 Commitment to the program is demonstrated by responding to communication from the First-Generation Mentor Program (FGMP) coordinator and your mentor in a timely manner and being mindful of mandatory monthly events when registration for Spring classes occurs.
 This also includes notifying the FGMP coordinator and your mentor in the event of emergencies at least two days (48 hours) in advance.